 - Upload all assessments into Task Stream and satisfactorily evaluated before you begin your online license application.
 Questions about these requirements should be directed to your program coordinator.

 - All WSSU teacher education candidates must provide documentation of passing scores on licensure exams prior to recommendation by WSSU for an initial license.

 - LEA/IHE Certification of Teaching Capacity (CTC) - The CTC is completed at the end of Student Teaching Seminar/Observation of Student Teaching by candidate, cooperating teacher, principal (or designee) and the university supervisor.
 The signed original document is then submitted to The Office of Field and Clinical Experiences.
 Verification of CTC completion must made before the WSSU Licensure Officer will make a license recommendation.

 - The Licensure Officer can provide prospective employers with a letter of verification while waiting for the official license.
 Submit your request via email to the Licensure Officer.
 There is a 48 hour turnaround time for these letters.

-- SCORE RECIPIENT: When you register for the Praxis Core, Praxis Subject Assessment or, Foundations of Reading/General Curriculum please designate Winston-Salem State University as the score recipient.
-The exam code is 5909) and the North Carolina Department of Public Instruction as the score recipients.
+- SCORE RECIPIENT: When you register for the Praxis Core, Praxis Subject Assessment or, Foundations of Reading/General Curriculum please designate Winston-Salem State University (exam code is 5909) and the North Carolina Department of Public Instruction as the score recipients.